Rituals not miracles

 Safe ingredients that follow the highest global regulatory guidelines in addition to clinically vetting each claim so products do what they say they’re going to do.

 We believe in pricing everyone can understand.
-That's why we don’t markup to the industry standard of 8-10x.
+That's why we share the cost of formulas, packaging, labor, payment processing and shipping.
 See our price transparency on our Forever Eye Mask here.

 Higher powered ingredients